-Scallion Pancake–we have a couple of recipes (here’s Sarah’s simple scallion pancake recipe and our 9-layer scallion pancake recipe) for this classic standby, but we learned some new techniques that we will be sharing soon!
-One word that we’ve learned that will make the pancakes great: oil!
-(No surprises there, but let’s see if we have the stomach to really do it right!
-Stay tuned…)
+Scallion Pancake–we have a couple of recipes (here’s Sarah’s simple scallion pancake recipe and our 9-layer scallion pancake recipe) for this classic standby, but we learned some new techniques in Shanghai.
+Bill has put together a mega-post of videos and a step-by-step process to make the homemade version of a Shanghai Master’s Scallion pancake recipe.

 I noticed that in Shanghai, a lot of stalls will add a couple drops of vinegar to really add an extra dimension of deliciousness.
 Try it next time, but, remember, just a few drops of vinegar!
 We have our own Shanghai Wonton soup recipe for you to make your own at home!

-Jianbing–There’s the approximation made by Kaitlin, and then there’s the real thing.
+There’s the approximation made by Kaitlin, and then there’s the real thing.
 Kaitlin on one of her first trips to Shanghai had her own Jian Bing Breakfast experience!
 It’s definitely time for us to put together the real deal!
-Stay tuned for the recipe!
+Stay tuned for our own recipe!

-This bowl of Eight Treasures or bā bǎo là jiàng (八宝辣酱) noodle soup was surprisingly good, even though it does not look like much.
+This bowl of Eight Treasures or bā bao là jiàng (八宝辣酱) noodle soup was surprisingly good, even though it does not look like much.
 Like we always say, with Chinese cooking, sometimes letting simple flavors shine is the best way forward.
 Make your own version at home with Bill’s Shanghai hot sauce noodles la jiang mian recipe.